adam-ard/organic-markdown/lit/intro.o.md

 And what better way to do that than with **literate programming**?

-So I created a simple, brute-force bootstrapping script to reimplement `omd` in the literate style I had envisioned.
+So I used that simple, brute-force bootstrapping script, my original `omd`,  to reimplement `omd` in the literate style I had envisioned.
 Eventually, when the source code generated from these literate files was as stable and complete as the original bootstrap script, I started using it to generate the `omd` script itself.

 **OMD is now implemented in OMD.**